 - Substance abuse of any type; and

-Administration of the LTD program is a function of Employee Benefits.
+Administration of the LTD program is a function of the Human Resources Office of Leave Administration.
 The appropriate administrator in this office shall have approval authority for LTD payments.

-- To apply for benefits under this program, an employee shall contact Employee Benefits and complete the required application.
+To apply for benefits under this program, an employee shall contact the Human Resources Office of Leave Administration to request and submit a completed application.

-- Any employee applying for benefits shall also make application for social security disability benefits.
-If the initial application is denied, the employee shall make three application attempts.
+- Any employee applying for benefits shall also make application for Social Security Disability Insurance (SSDI) benefits.
+If the initial SSDI application is denied, the employee shall make three application attempts.

 - An employee applying for benefits under this program must be off of work before the application will be processed.

-- If an employee is also making application for benefits under workers' compensation, the University reserves the right to hold the LTD application until the workers' compensation claim has been settled.
+- If an employee is also making application for benefits under workers' compensation, the University reserves the right to hold the LTD application until the workers' compensation claim has been resolved.

 - University payments made to employees during the first six months are charged to the department where the employee’s salary was budgeted as of the date of the onset of the disability.
-Payments for month 7 and after are charged to a University miscellaneous fringe benefit account established for that purpose and administered by Employee Benefits.
+Payments for month seven and after are charged to a University miscellaneous fringe benefit account established for that purpose and administered by Human Resources Office of Leave Administration.